greco-project/heat_pump_validation/README.md

 dummy data has been provided.
 It is located in the directory `/raw_data`.
 Running the scripts will generate results in the directory
 `/results`.

+The modules`validation_data_upm.py` and `graph_compressor_fan.py` are meant for internal use only, which is why they do not work with the dummy data provided.

 #### Results
 You can find the full results of the validation in the [documentation](https://oemof-thermal.readthedocs.io/en/stable/validation_compression_heat_pumps_and_chillers.html) of oemof-thermal.